Uvii/chessboard/README.md

 # chessboard
-This is an early stage of development for chessboard with full-fledged diagonal vertices on any click on the board
+This is an early stage of development, chessboard which would highlight full-fledged diagonal vertices on any click on the board

 https://uvii.github.io/chessboard/